-- 11. The faculty member must have an opportunity to respond to any report submitted by a peer who observed his or her classroom teaching or evaluates his or her course material.
+- 11. The faculty member must have an opportunity to respond to any report submitted by a peer who observed their classroom teaching or evaluates their course material.

 - C. Guidelines for Self-evaluations of Faculty Teaching

 - 1. In their self-evaluations, faculty should assess the strengths and weaknesses of their teaching and indicate steps they have taken to improve the quality of the instruction they offer students.

 - 2. Each department or unit must develop its own set of guidelines for the self-evaluation of faculty teaching including the specific content of the evaluation, its length, and its format.

 - D. Guidelines for Submitting Evidence of Student Learning

 - 1. Evidence of student learning can include, but need not be limited to:

-- · samples of student work
+- samples of student work

-- · test or quiz results
+- test or quiz results

-- · comprehensive examinations
+- comprehensive examinations

-- · pre and post test scores
+- pre and post test scores

-- standardized test scores
+- · standardized test scores

 - third party testing (e.g., licensure)

-- · performance in capstone courses
+- performance in capstone courses

 - · performances

 - exhibits

-- · video- or audiotape evaluations
+- video- or audiotape evaluations

-- · student surveys or interviews
+- student surveys or interviews

 - · reflective student essays

-- · employer evaluations
+- employer evaluations

 - · internship evaluations

 - 2. Each department or unit must develop its own set of guidelines concerning the submission of evidence of student learning.
 These guidelines should indicate what types of evidence faculty should submit and how it will be evaluated.

+- The chair or administrator review of a faculty member's teaching can include, but need not be limited to a summary of the written comments on the faculty member's student course evaluations; commentary on how well the faculty member has lived up to contractual obligations; classroom observations of faculty teaching; observations on the faculty member's contributions to the teaching mission of the department, unit, or university; and an assessment of the faculty member's teaching in the context of overall teaching performance in the department, unit, or university.

-2When and how evidence of student achievement of learning objectives will be determined should be in line with department bylaws and guidelines.
+- When and how evidence of student achievement of learning objectives will be determined should be in line with department bylaws and guidelines.

-14. Use of Faculty Teaching Evaluation Results for Making Merit Decisions
+15. Use of Faculty Teaching Evaluation Results for Making Merit Decisions

 - 1. The evaluation of faculty teaching for the purpose of determining merit must be based on multiple measures drawn from multiple sources. - 2.
-The results of all evaluations must be shared with the faculty member and the faculty member must be accorded the opportunity to respond to any evaluation of his or her teaching. - 3.
+The results of all evaluations must be shared with the faculty member and the faculty member must be accorded the opportunity to respond to any evaluation of their teaching. - 3.
 When making final recommendations regarding merit, the evaluation of faculty teaching must be based on at a minimum: